Thursday, March 23, 2023

 Chapter 4

 The following Monday the deed was done.
-Shannon was notified of her termination.
+Shana was notified of her termination.
 I remember going to the office that evening to surf the Internet.
 Upon entering I saw that all of her stuff was gone

 The phone kept ringing and no one would say anything.
 I wondered if it was her.
 I also wondered if she thought I was behind this.
 I didn’t know how to feel.
 On one hand I had a shot at a position, but on the other hand I felt that my own employment could be in jeopardy.